krug-lang/krugc-api/README.md

-# krug-serv
+# caasper
-This repository is the compiler for Krug.
-Most of the work is done here, the frontends job is simply to talk to this server.
+This repository is the compiler for Krug: Caasper.
+Most of the actual compilation work is done here, the frontends job is simply to talk to Caasper.

-You will need both the krug [frontend](//github.com/hugobrains/krug), and this server - running locally or on the cloud somewhere - for you to compile krug programs.
+You will need both the krug [frontend](//github.com/hugobrains/krug), and an instance of Caasper running locally - or on the cloud somewhere - for you to compile krug programs.

 ## how it works